MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/MCDRemoteSystemAccountFilter.md

 The MCDConnectedDevicesAccount account being used.

 #### Returns
-A new instance of this class filter with the Account.
+Returns an MCDRemoteSystemAccountFilter object initialized filtered with the Account.